 Capital Projects Revenue Bonds.
-The Commonwealth Transportation Capital Projects Bond Act of 2007, enactment clause 2 of Chapter 896 of the Acts of Assembly, 2007 Regular Session, as amended by Chapters 830 and 868 of the Acts of Assembly, 2011 Regular Session (the "2007 Act"), authorizes the Transportation Board to issue Capital Projects Revenue Bonds as revenue obligations of the Commonwealth at one or more times in an aggregate principal amount not to exceed \$3 billion, excluding any refunding Capital Projects Revenue Bonds.
+The Commonwealth Transportation Capital Projects Bond Act of 2007, enactment clause 2 of Chapter 896 of the Acts of Assembly, 2007 Regular Session, as amended by Chapters 830 and 868 of the Acts of Assembly, 2011 Regular Session (the "2007 Act"), authorizes the Transportation Board to issue Capital Projects Revenue Bonds as revenue obligations of the Commonwealth at one or more times in an aggregate principal amount not to exceed \$3 billion excluding any refunding Capital Projects Revenue Bonds.
 The 2007 Act further provides that if the aggregate principal amount issued in any FY is less than \$300,000,000, then the amount by which the issuance is less than \$300,000,000 may be issued in any subsequent FY in addition to the \$300,000,000 authorized in the subsequent FY.
+Chapters 830 and 868 of the Acts of Assembly, 2011 Regulation Session amended the 2007 Act to increase the annual issuance limitation in FY 2012 and FY 2013 to \$500,000,000 and \$600,000,000, respectively.
+During the General Assembly 2018 Regular Session, the Virginia Senate passed Senate Bill 856 ("SB856") and the Virginia House of Delegates passed House Bill 1539 ("HB1539") to amend the 2007 Act to authorize the Transportation Board, with the consent of the Governor, to issue at one time an aggregate principal amount not to exceed an additional \$50 million.
+The net proceeds of the additional bonds would be used exclusively to match federal funds provided for capital projects by the Washington Metropolitan Area Transit Authority.
+This legislation was signed by the Governor on May 18, 2018.

-Chapters 830 and 868 of the Acts of Assembly, 2011 Regulation Session, amended the 2007 Act to increase the annual issuance limitation in FY 2012 and FY 2013 to \$500,000,000 and \$600,000,000, respectively.
-The proceeds of the Capital Projects Revenue Bonds authorized by the 2007 Act are to be used to pay the costs of transportation projects and, where appropriate, may be paid to any authority, locality, commission or other entity for the purposes of paying for the costs of transportation projects.
-A minimum of 20% of the proceeds is required to be used for transit capital, a minimum of 4.3% of the proceeds is required to be used for rail capital and the remaining amount of proceeds is required to be used for paying the costs of transportation projects, with such proceeds used or allocated (i) first to match certain federal highway funds; (ii) next to provide any required funding to fulfill the Commonwealth's allocation of equivalent revenue sharing matching funds; and (iii) third to pay or fund the costs of statewide or regional projects throughout the Commonwealth.
-Costs for construction or funding of these transportation projects include, but are not limited to, the costs of environmental and engineering studies, rights-of-way acquisition, improvements to all modes of transportation, acquisition, construction and related improvements, and any financing costs or other financing expenses related to the Capital Projects Revenue Bonds.
+The proceeds of the Capital Projects Revenue Bonds authorized by the 2007 Act are to be used to pay the costs of transportation projects and, where appropriate, may be paid to any authority, locality, commission, or other entity for the purposes of paying for the costs of transportation projects.
+A minimum of 20% of the proceeds is required to be used for transit capital, a minimum of 4.3% of the proceeds is required to be used for rail capital, and the remaining amount of proceeds is required to be used for paying the costs of transportation projects, with such proceeds used or allocated (i) first to match certain federal highway funds, (ii) next to provide any required funding to fulfill the Commonwealth's allocation of equivalent revenue sharing matching funds, and (iii) third to pay or fund the costs of statewide or regional projects throughout the Commonwealth.
+Costs for construction or funding of these transportation projects include, but are not limited to, the costs of environmental and engineering studies, rights-ofway acquisition, improvements to all modes of transportation, acquisition, construction and related improvements, and any financing costs or other financing expenses related to the Capital Projects Revenue Bonds.
 The 2007 Act allows the Transportation Board flexibility, within the statutory requirements, to determine the amount of Capital Projects Revenue Bonds to be used to match federal highway funds and to support the revenue sharing program.
-The Capital Projects Revenue Bonds are payable from and secured by revenues, receipts and funds appropriated by the General Assembly for payment thereof, or allocated by the Transportation Board for such purpose from revenues, receipts and funds appropriated to it by the General Assembly, (i) from the revenues deposited into the Priority Transportation Fund, which is a part of the Transportation Trust Fund; (ii) to the extent required, from revenues legally available from the rest of the Transportation Trust Fund; and (iii) to the extent required, from any other legally available funds.
+The Capital Projects Revenue Bonds are payable from and secured by revenues, receipts and funds appropriated by the General Assembly for payment thereof, or allocated by the Transportation Board for such purpose from revenues, receipts and funds appropriated to it by the General Assembly, (i) from the revenues deposited into the Priority Transportation Fund, which is a part of the Transportation Trust Fund, (ii) to the extent required, from revenues legally available from the rest of the Transportation Trust Fund and (iii) to the extent required, from any other legally available funds.